-The month of May and the beginning of the netball season is looming, and you may have already started trials and training.
+The beginning of the netball season is looming, and you may have already started trials and training.
 There are some simple strategies you can use to prepare for the season, improve your performance and help prevent common netball injuries.
 Good preparation during the preseason builds body resilience, helps with performance and protects against injury.

 Netball is an explosive sport involving multiple jumps, landings, changes of direction and sudden stops.
 This places stress on the joints, bones and muscles of the lower limb.
 However, if you progressively add load to these tissues, you increase strength and tissue resilience and at game time you will be ready to go.

 We know that a player can jump, and therefore land, up to 60 times in a 60-minute game.
 Most netball injuries occur during landing.
 Practising and improving the landing skill helps to improve performance and decreases injury risk.
 The NetballSmart Dynamic Warm-up (NSDWU) has been developed as a netball warm up but also can be used as a conditioning tool to help you prepare for the season.
 Do the NSDWU as your warm-up for trainings and if you practice the components another couple of times a week you will improve strength, landing skill and even jumping performance.
 In secondary school players, the NSDWU has been proven to increase jumping performance and core strength (McKenzie et al, 2019 – in press).
 Since the rollout of the NSDWU nationwide in 2016, there has been a decrease in netball injuries by 11%.

 Take Home Message: Do the NSDWU – it improves performance and helps to decrease injury.